Xia-Charles/algorithm-reference-library/README.md

 Algorithm Reference Library
 ===========================

-This is a project to create a reference code in NumPy for aperture synthesis imaging.
+This is my forked version of the [algorithm-reference-library](https://github.com/SKA-ScienceDataProcessor/algorithm-reference-library).
+This project is not just to create a reference code for aperture synthesis imaging but also to explore new ideas for SKA and it's precursors.

 Motivation
 ----------